mitchelldmiller/quick-mail-wp-plugin/readme.txt

 == Description ==

->Quick Mail is the easiest way to send an email with an attachment to another WordPress user on your site.
+>Quick Mail is the easiest way to send an email with an attachment to a WordPress user on your site.

 Send a quick email from WordPress Admin.
 Adds Quick Mail to Tools menu.